Mikulej/Mikulej/README.md

 ### Hello!
 I am studying Computer Science.
-I am interested in rendering stuff with OpenGL, game engines and reinforcement learning.
+I am interested in rendering stuff with OpenGL, game engines and deep learning.

 <!--
 **Mikulej/Mikulej** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.